NateEaton/mind-pwa/README.md

 This project was developed with assistance from several AI tools following the [vibe coding approach](https://en.wikipedia.org/wiki/vibe_coding):

 - **Initial Development**: Core application structure and functionality was created largely with assistance from Google's Gemini 2.5 Pro Preview.
+This model was also used for various debugging and diagnostics.
-- **Refactoring and Enhancement**: Major refactoring, code organization improvements, UI enhancements, and cloud synchronization features were developed with assistance from Anthropic's Claude Sonnet 3.7.
+- **Refactoring and Enhancement**: Major refactoring, code organization improvements, UI enhancements, and cloud synchronization features were developed with assistance from Anthropic's Claude Sonnet 3.7 and then with Claude Sonnet 4.0 via Cursor.
 - **Workflow and Code Review**: OpenAI's ChatGPT (GPT-4o) provided assistance with development workflow optimization and code review.

 AI assistance was used primarily for code generation, architecture suggestions, and debugging support.
 The underlying application concept, design decisions, and final implementation responsibility remained with the human developer.